Building Solutions to live with Covid-19

 Why Anti-Covid Building?

-What can you do if Covid 19 is present everywhere?
+What can you do if Covid 19 is present everywhere and especially the Omicron variety?
 Yes, we have been tackling this problem since January 2020 and we don’t seem to have the answer even when vaccines are available – with the spread of the Delta variant we seem to be lost.
 Since the virus was spread by our breath, we have been using face mask to help prevent it from spreading but even with all the other efforts on tow, we could only worry that it’s going to be a long fight.
 Scientists, Engineers and Epidemiologist have come to the conclusion that the virus, in the form of tiny droplets have been found hovering in the air for at least an hour after they have been expelled from our mouth and nose – which means that we have to find a way to de-nuke it before it enters into another person’s lung.
 This is a serious problem because it affects our life and it makes us worried sick.
 According to WHO, Covid-19 will probably be with us for a long time – it will become an endemic that we have to live with just like the flu.

 Instead of us chasing for that magic shot that can bring Covid-19 to an end, it would be better that we look for ways to live with the virus – it is like the flu where we go for our annual shots to make us not succumb to the sickness.
 Thus we have to look at the way how our houses are built, in particular the way air circulates because air is now the medium where the virus is spread.
 Proper air ventilation is an afterthought when we go to put plan to our house as it seems to be not a necessary item because we have air conditioning which is anathema to having also a ventilation system – having air flowing in and out of our house (cooled or warmed) will mean energy lost which will mean a higher fuel bill.
 It is because of this energy lost thing that the CDC and ASHRAE does not recommend strict adherence to the installation of proper air ventilation system in the light of virus propagating through air droplets.
 But we have to find a way to avert the spread of coronavirus even if we were to have to face a rise in our fuel bill or else more people will die from the disease, and some of them might be our close relatives!